radicallyopensecurity/Nonprofit-Ventures/actions-taken.md

 16. Edit/refactor brainstorm notes and convert into Github Markdown.
 Move root to README.md.
 ### 12-18 Feb
 17. 2 physical meetings this week
-18. Lots more email correspondence to setup calls/meetings is happening
+18. Lots more email correspondence to setup calls/meetings
 19. Talk with Notary about setting up the new FFI (and Stichting) - inquire about the costs
 20. Brainstorm about the exact legal construction that we want to setup (probably the same construction as ROS)
 21. Approach potential bestuursleden for the Stichting (for simplicity's sake, John and Andy are first choice)